northcreation-agency/silverstripe-lingo/README.md

 ```

 Then when you run `dev/build` the texts in the yml-file(s) are read and stored in the database and can be edited from the admin.
+The Lingo cache is also cleared on build.

 Use the SilverStripe translation functions as normal.
+It will first search the regular yml-files for the entity.
+If it not
-If a Lingo translation entity exists in the DB the value of that will be returned, otherwise it will look in the yml-files and see if the entity exists there.
+exists there it will check if a Lingo translation entity exists in the DB.
+If it does the value of that will be cached and returned.

 #### Use in php function